Educating...: Series 5 (2017)

 After the fourth series of the Educating series ended it was announced that the series would be shelved till 2017 to give the show a break and a rest.
 It was announced on 22 December 2016 by Channel 4 that the Educating series would be returning in 2017 with a fifth series after a two-year break.
 The series was again filmed using fly-on-the-wall cameras and filmed the lives of teachers and students.
 The fifth series was filmed in Salford, Greater Manchester.
 The first trailer was released on 30 August 2017 with the series premiering on 31 August 2017 on Channel 4.

 Series 6 (2020)

 Channel 4 confirmed in January 2018 that the Educating programme was renewed for two further series.
 For the first time, the series would return to the same school for the sixth and seventh series, in Manchester.
 The sixth and seventh series were set to be filmed back to back, with the sixth series set to comprise 16 hour-long episodes.
 However, after the school was placed into special measures by Ofsted in 2018 following reports of headmaster Drew Povey off-rolling students, Channel 4 later confirmed that the episodes would not be aired in light of the findings.
 In 2020, it was revealed that Channel 4 would air the unaired episodes, beginning at 9:15pm on 3 November.
 The unaired episodes have been promoted as being a second series of Educating Greater Manchester.

+Series 7 (2025)

+In July 2024 Channel 4 announced that it would reboot the Educating series after being axed back in 2020.
+The seventh series saw the show return to Thornhill Community Academy in Yorkshire.
+This was the second time the series returned to a previous school.
+The series was filmed over the 2024/2025 academic year and first aired on 31 August 2025 on Channel 4.